axa-group/bauta.js/docs/debug.md

 LOG_LEVEL=debug DEBUG=bautajs-datasource-rest*
 ```

-Furthemore, if you want to censor some words we strongly recomend use [pino redaction][https://github.com/pinojs/pino/blob/master/docs/redaction.md].
+Furthermore, if you want to censor some words we strongly recommend use [pino redaction][https://github.com/pinojs/pino/blob/master/docs/redaction.md].

 As `batuajs` is using [Debug module](https://github.com/visionmedia/debug) you can use [pino-debug](https://github.com/pinojs/pino-debug) to wrap the logs into pino logs.